poezio/slixmpp/docs/getting_started/echobot.rst

 Default Encoding
 ----------------
-XMPP requires support for UTF-8 and so SleekXMPP must use UTF-8 as well.
+XMPP requires support for UTF-8 and so Slixmpp must use UTF-8 as well.
 In Python3 this is simple because Unicode is the default string type.
 For Python2.6+ the situation is not as easy because standard strings are simply byte arrays and use ASCII.
 We can get Python to use UTF-8 as the default encoding by including: